obartunov/sqljsondoc/README.jsonpath.md

 <p>JSON_TABLE  has several parameters:</p>
 <ol>
 <li>The JSON value on which to operate.</li>
-<li>An SQL/JSON path expression to specify zero or more rows.</li>
+<li>An SQL/JSON path expression to specify zero or more rows.
+This  row pattern path expression is intended to produce an SQL/JSON sequence, with one SQL/JSON item for each row of the output table.</li>
 <li>A COLUMNS clause to specify the schema of the output table.
-The COLUMNS can be nested.</li>
+The COLUMNS can be nested.
+The path expressions used in COLUMNS specification decompose SQL/JSON item on columns.</li>
 <li>Optionally, JSON_TABLE can have PLAN clause, which specifies how to join nested columns.</li>
 </ol>
 <p>JSON_TABLE internally uses XML_TABLE infrastructure (slightly modified).</p>